oguz-duman/gui-based-image-processing-with-opencv/README.md

 4. **Add GUI Components:**
     You have two options for adding GUI elements:
-    - Use predefined GUI components.
+    - Use predefined GUI components like slider, buttons etc.
     These are defined in `gui/gui_components.py`.
 Simply call them in your toolbox.
 For example:

        ```python